raymondpius/product-intelligence-agent/README.md

 However most teams struggle to answer questions like:

-• Why are customers churning
+1. Why are customers churning
-• Which cohort is most at risk
+2. Which cohort is most at risk
+3. What are the churn drivers
-• Which offer improves retention
+4. Which offer improves retention
-• What product action should we take
+5. What product action should we take

 This project demonstrates how an **AI Product Intelligence Agent** can automate these insights.